St. Mark’s Square in Venice: a handy guidebook to fully discover it

-The square comes alive at sunset when the weather is no longer so warm.
+The square comes alive at dusk when the weather is no longer so warm.
 It is worth walking around the square among the famous cafes and listening to the various bands playing live music.

-Also, St. Mark's Square is by far the best place to be at night in Venice.
+Also, by far St. Mark's Square is the best place to be at night in Venice.
 I say this not only because of its lights, its monuments and the pleasant temperatures, but also because of the ambiance, the atmosphere and the happiness that is contagious at that time of the day !

 Tips for visiting St. Mark's Square

 Here are some tips that will come in handy to make the most of this iconic square and not miss anything along the way.
 Pay close attention to the best times to enjoy the area and the rules to which this square, declared a World Heritage Site by UNESCO, is subject.

 Start your tour of Venice at St. Mark's Square

 While it is true that there is much to do around the city such as seeing the bridges of Veniceor taking a traditional gondola ride, do not forget that St. Mark's Square is the most famous area of the city and the place with the highest density of historical monuments to see and visit per square meter.

 Starting your tour in the square will allow you to spend the rest of the time moving around Venice to appreciate the other sights.
 In addition, starting by visiting the square is a smart move as you will be able to avoid the tourist crowds at late hours at some of the monuments in the square such as St. Mark's Basilica or St. Mark's Bell Tower.